Revathireddyb7/Revathireddyb7/README.md

 # 👋 Hi, I'm Revathi

-I'm a final-year B.Tech student and an aspiring Java Full Stack Developer.
+I'm a final-year B.Tech student and **I'm learning Java Full Stack**.
 I'm passionate about building backend systems, working with data, and exploring the world of IoT.

 ---